 School values speedy reading, good spelling, and clear articulation or expression of knowledge – these are skills that take dyslexics a long time to master and so their natural ability may not be apparent.

 Depending on the school, it may only be picked up as the demand for reading and writing becomes greater.
-Some people only discover they are dyslexic when they are much older, for example during GCSEs, A levels or even at university – Steven Spielberg was 60!
+Some people discover they are dyslexic when they are much older, for example during GCSEs, A levels or at university – Steven Spielberg was 60!

 There are six common (cognitive) abilities that are typically weak in dyslexics.
 It’s these abilities that impact how we learn to read, write and spell (although bear in mind, each dyslexic will have their own unique profile).
 Understanding these six areas will help you understand how to support your children at home.